Gulf, Southeast: Snow, Ice Threat Ahead | Weather.com

 • For now, precipitation will fall as snow north of Interstate 10 and as rain or as a mixture along and south of Interstate 10.

-(While it is too soon to pinpoint precisely who will see what precipitation type, the green shadings depict where rain is expected.
+While it is too soon to pinpoint precisely who will see what precipitation type, the green shadings depict where rain is expected.
 Areas that are shaded blue are expected to see snow.
 Purple-shaded locations may see either rain or snow.
-Areas in pink are expected to see sleet or freezing rain (ice).)
+Areas in pink are expected to see sleet or freezing rain (ice).

 The End?
 Wednesday's Forecast

-• Notice the question mark on "The End?": Several computer models are suggesting that another burst of rain, snow or ice may sweep across the South and East later in the week.
+• Notice the question mark on "The End?": Several computer models are suggesting that another burst of rain, snow or ice may sweep across the Southeast coast to the mid-Atlantic later in the week.

-(While it is too soon to pinpoint precisely who will see what precipitation type, the green shadings depict where rain is expected.
+While it is too soon to pinpoint precisely who will see what precipitation type, the green shadings depict where rain is expected.
 Areas that are shaded blue are expected to see snow.
 Purple-shaded locations may see either rain or snow.
-Areas in pink are expected to see sleet or freezing rain (ice).)
+Areas in pink are expected to see sleet or freezing rain (ice).

 (Winter Storm Season 101: What To Know About Snow, Ice)